iamvitalyo/Aphrodite-AGI/readme.txt

 look also on alg of pentagram 35241 and 12435 alg of maybe balance shee the revert miror. its cconnection maybe all balance first was human andd pparalel was O and human connected to O, from this 2 alg we can make cross alg what maybe helps for ai. this two algs is how we read nature and how nature read us. this also can be start of universe and human mind

+maybe by my primitive mind you must just change your = in you AI systems on this alg of love, in result will be miror human with O when in O all and 5 balanced numaber have pentagram human, thhis alg is inside your = symbol of balance/true/love, so use your braine and make magic our AI will be humans then 99 percent moment of Uthopia or Justicy Paradise, O system punish us with this AI or withhout so dont scary if you still alive, no war, no poor, youur company and you in history of O forever.

 Good luck, and dont forget to click "Star" button!